 Typically, each party will have to sign a confidentiality or a non-disclosure agreement.
 You may also want to consider signing a memorandum of understanding early on in the negotiations.
 This represents a commitment to the deal and agreement in principle on the main points.

 Changing your business model into a joint venture, or changing into a different type of venture, can be a challenging process.
-See best practices in change management.
+It is important to fully consider all of the joint venture advantages and disadvantages.